-A. Access CHILD & ADOLESCENT ADULT

-Many adults/youth/families approach the state service delivery system looking for help.
+A. Access CHILD & ADOLESCENT ADULT Many adults/youth/families approach the state service delivery system looking for help.
 Not everyone who seeks assistance is in need of mental health or addictive disease services.
 In order to efficiently and expeditiously address the needs of those seeking assistance, a quick assessment of the presenting circumstances is warranted.
 A brief assessment should be initiated by all community-based service providers on all individuals who present for services or who are referred by the Georgia Crisis and Access Line (GCAL) for an evaluation.
 For the purposes of this definition, a brief assessment refers to a rapid determination of an adult/youth's need for services and whether there are sufficient indications of a mental illness and/or substance related disorder to warrant further evaluation and admission to at least Brief Stabilization services.

-- 1. If the adult/youth does not have sufficient indications of a mental illness and/or substance related disorder, or if the individual does not appear to meet Core Customer functional criteria for at least Brief Stabilization services, then an appropriate referral to other services or agencies is provided. - 2.
+If the adult/youth does not have sufficient indications of a mental illness and/or substance related disorder, or if the individual does not appear to meet Core Customer functional criteria for at least Brief Stabilization services, then an appropriate referral to other services or agencies is provided.
 If the adult/youth does appear to have a mental illness and/or substance related disorder, and does appear to meet Core Customer functional criteria, then the individual may either begin in Brief Stabilization services or have their status as a Core Customer of Ongoing Support and Recovery services determined as a part of a more comprehensive assessment process (possibly resulting in the individual moving directly into Ongoing Services).

-For all services, a provider must request a Prior Authorization via a Multipurpose Information Consumer Profile (MICP) form (see MICP User Guide at www.apsero.com).

-B. CORE CUSTOMER CLASSIFICATION AND ELIGIBILITY DETERMINATION
+For all services, a provider must request a Prior Authorization via a Multipu www.apsero.com).
+B. CORE CUSTOMER CLASSIFICATION AND ELIGIBILITY DETERMINATION Ν CHILD & ADOLESCENT ADULT There are four variables for consideration to determine whether a youth There are former which has for an exclusion to determine order there are built ideal. qualifies as a "core customer" for child and adolescent mental health and addictive disease services.
+There are four variables for consideration to determine whether an individual qualifies as a "Core Customer" for adult mental health and addictive disease services.